The Ultimate Surf Seasons Guide for the Perfect Wave Riding Trip [Infographic]

 Have you ever wondered when is the best time to catch the waves in the world’s most popular surfing destinations?
 From beginners to experienced and pro surfers, the ones who like to spin the globe and pick a spot to those who prefer to do thorough research before deciding, there’s a season for all.
 The team at BookSurfCamps.com is here to lend a helping hand, and has put together the ultimate surf seasons guide that will show you when and where you need to be!

 Surfing seasons in Africa

 Morocco – High season between September and April.
-Prime time between December and March, when powerful, heavy waves hit the coast, suitable for more experienced surfers.
+The prime time between December and March, when powerful, heavy waves hit the coast, suitable for more experienced surfers.
 Check out our guide to surfing in Morocco!

 South Africa – High season between February and November.
 April and May are the most pleasant months.
 You can expect cooler weather between May and July.